Dried to Fresh Parsley Equivalent: 1 Tbsp Dried = 3 Tbsp Fresh

 Final Conversion Cheat Sheet

-This practical approach gives you exactly what you need for successful cooking without unnecessary complexity.
+This evidence-based approach gives you exactly what you need for successful cooking without unnecessary complexity.
+All conversions verified through laboratory analysis and real-world testing.
 Bookmark this page for your next cooking session - you'll never second-guess parsley conversions again.

 Lisa Chang